-Three examples of the way you can frame a distributional question include:
+Four examples of the way you can frame a distributional question include:

-- To what extent do regulations benefit or harm those who have high or low incomes, or who are in good or poor health, more or less vulnerable to disease, or very young or very old? - Does this policy disproportionately affect members of minority groups or residents of particular geographic areas? - Does this policy have a different impact on businesses of different size, for example small and micro businesses?
+- To what extent does the policy benefit or harm those who have high or low incomes, or who are in good or poor health, more or less vulnerable to disease, or very young or very old? - Does this policy disproportionately affect members of minority groups or residents of particular geographic areas? - Are there issues of intersectionality that need to be addressed are there subgroups within a distribution that are likely to be affected in a even more significant way?
+For example if a distributional analysis considers impacts on people living within regional areas is everyone affected the same or might women, indigenous people or people with disabilities be affected more significantly than other segments of the distribution? - Does this policy have a different impact on businesses of different size, for example small and micro businesses?